 Point mutations in genomic Gsp1 sequence

 We identified all residues in Gsp1 that comprised the interfaces with Gsp1 binding partners for which co-complex crystal structures with Gsp1 were available (Extended Data Fig. 1a, Supplementary File 1 Table 1).
-Residues comprising interface core, support or rim were defined based on relative solvent accessible surface area (rASA), as previously defined{Levy, 2010, p00824}, compared to the empirical maximum solvent accessible surface area for each of the 20 amino acids{Tien, 2013, r04994}.
-In brief, the three types of interface residues were defined as: SUPPORT residues if ΔrASA > 0 and rASAmonomer < 25%; RIM residues if ΔrASA > 0 and rASAcomplex > 25%; and CORE residues if ΔrASA > 0 and rASAm > 25% and rASAcomplex < 25%.
-Accessible surface area was calculated using the bio3d R package{Grant, 2006, r01723}.
+Residues comprising the interface core, the surface exposed rim around the core, and more buried support residues were defined based on per-residue relative solvent accessible surface area (rASA), as previously described{Levy, 2010, p00824}. rASA is compared to the empirical maximum solvent accessible surface area for each of the 20 amino acids{Tien, 2013, r04994}. rASA values were calculated for the Gsp1 monomer (rASAmonomer) and for the complex (rASAcomplex) using the bio3d R package{Grant, 2006, r01723}.
+The three types of interface residues were defined as: interface core if rASAmonomer > 25%, rASAcomplex < 25% and ΔrASA (change upon complex formation) > 0 and; rim residues rASAcomplex > 25% and ΔrASA > 0; and support residues rASAmonomer < 25% and ΔrASA > 0.
 All custom code for interface analysis from co-complex crystal structures is provided in the associated code repository at https://github.com/tinaperica/Gsp1_manuscript/tree/master/Scripts/complex_structure_analyses.
 We avoided Gsp1 residues that are within 5 Å of the nucleotide (GDP or GTP) in any of the structures or that are within the canonical small GTPase switch regions (P-loop, switch loop I, and switch loop II).
 We then mutated residues that are located in interface cores (defined as residues that bury more than 25% of their surface upon complex formation, as previously defined{Levy, 2010, p00824}, Supplementary File 1 Table 2, Extended Data Fig. 1b) into amino acid residues with a range of properties (differing in size, charge and polarity) and attempted to make stable and viable S. cerevisiae strains carrying a genomic Gsp1 point mutation coupled to nourseothricin (clonNAT / nourseothricin, Werner BioAgents GmbH, CAS 96736-11-7) resistance.
 The list of attempted mutants is provided in Supplementary File 1 Table 3.
-The genomic construct was designed to minimally disrupt the non-coding sequences known at the time, including the 5′ UTR and 3′ UTR, as well as the putative regulatory elements in the downstream gene Sec72 (Supplementary File 1 Fig. 4).
+The genomic construct was designed to minimally disrupt the non-coding sequences known at the time, including the 5′ UTR and 3′ UTR, as well as the putative regulatory elements in the downstream gene Sec72 (Supplementary File 1 Fig. 5).
 The GSP1 genomic region was cloned into a pCR2.1-TOPO vector (Invitrogen) and point mutations in the GSP1 coding sequence were introduced using the QuikChange™ Site-Directed Mutagenesis (Stratagene, La Jolla) protocol.
 S. cerevisiae strains containing mutant GSP1 genes were regularly confirmed by sequencing the Gsp1 genomic region.

 S. cerevisiae genetics and genetic interaction mapping